What is noise?

 The pictures below are made with an ISO value of 400 and I zoomed in as much as possible so that the noise is clearly visible.

-The iPhone Camera app has standard noise reduction.
-With Adobe Lightroom CC Mobile (App Store) you can easily remove noise from your RAW photos.
+The iPhone Camera app automatically applies noise reduction.
+With the noise reduction app and camera app Adobe Lightroom CC Mobile (App Store) you can easily remove noise from your RAW photos.
 By experimenting with the settings you can find the right balance between noise reduction and loss of detail.

 The enlargements are taken from the photo below.